In Search of Chinese American History

 To expect the unexpected shows a thoroughly modern intellect.
 Oscar Wilde

-I retired in 2007 from a long career as an academic psychologist and, to my surprise, started an accidental new career as a public historian of Chinese American history.
+I retired in 2007 from a career of over 40 years as an academic psychologist and, to my surprise, started an accidental new career as a public historian of Chinese American history.
 This journal describes some unexpected experiences, mostly positive, in researching, writing, publishing, and promoting four Yin & Yang Press books that “give voice to the voiceless” by describing perspectives of Chinese immigrants and their families about their experiences operating the laundries, restaurants, and grocery stores that they were relegated to until well into the 20th century by racial barriers to other work.
-This work has led to over 50 book talks across the country at history museums, community groups, libraries, universities, senior centers, and even a fifth grade class, talks that have allowed me to meet scores of fascinating people.
+This work has led to over 100 book talks across the country at history museums, community groups, libraries, universities, senior centers, and even a fifth grade class, talks that have allowed me to meet scores of fascinating people.

 On a personal note, I find it ironic that even though I did not have a strong Chinese identity most of my life because I was usually isolated from Chinese communities, I realize now that with each passing day in my new career I have become more and more “Chinese.”